aze2201/blockChain_bash/README.md

 When the genesis block is mined, user1 will “own” 1 million bashCoins.  user1 can then send up to 1 Mil coins to any other address.

 ## Sending Bash Coins
 After the first two transactions are included in the genesis block and it is mined, user1 can send coins to another address.
 Addresses in bashCoin can be thought of as accounts that don’t need to be set up prior to receiving coins.
 In Bitcoin, addresses are essentially public/private key pairs.
 They must be calculated before they are used.
 After an address in Bitcoin receives payment the private key is the only thing that allows a user to spend the balance.
-In bashCoin, however, any user can send transactions from any account.
-There is currently no security on bashCoin addresses.
+There is currently partial security on bashCoin addresses.

 The following command allows a user to send coins in bashCoin.
 <pre>